 657-21.6(124,155A) Electronic prescription applications.
-Beginning January 1, 2020, each prescription for a controlled substance shall be transmitted electronically to a pharmacy except as provided in rule 657-21.8(124,155A).
-Prior to January 1, 2020, a prescriber may, but shall not be required to, initiate and authorize a prescription drug order utilizing an electronic prescription application that has been determined to maintain security and confidentiality of patient information and records and, if prescribing controlled substances via an electronic prescribing system, certified compliant with DEA regulations for electronic prescribing of controlled substances.
-The prescription drug order shall contain all information required by Iowa Code sections 155A.27 and 147.107(5).
+Each prescription shall be transmitted electronically to a pharmacy except as provided in rule 657-21.8(124,155A).
+The prescription drug order shall contain all information required by Iowa Code section 155A.27.
 The receiving pharmacist shall be responsible for verifying the authenticity of an electronically prescribed prescription pursuant to rule 657-8.19(124,126,155A).
-A prescription that is electronically generated prior to January 1, 2020, or subject to exemption as provided in rule 657-21.8(124,155A), may be transmitted to a pharmacy via electronic or facsimile transmission or printed in hard-copy format for delivery to the pharmacy.
+A prescription that is subject to exemption as provided in rule 657-21.8(124,155A) may be transmitted to a pharmacy via electronic or facsimile transmission or printed in hard-copy format for delivery to the pharmacy.
 A prescription that is transmitted by a prescriber's agent via electronic or facsimile transmission shall include the first and last names and title of the agent responsible for the transmission.